ac6g12/topicsWS/README.txt

 	test how the server handles unexpected requests (e.g. uploading an image to a non-existent collection).

 	Additional resources (such as image files) are stored in the 'resources' folder.

+	Content negotiation can be tested with scripts starting from number 50.

 	The test scripts assume that the service for collection management is running on localhost, port 3000.